welcome to imagine! belfast

 - We want to encourage participation from people not normally involved in political debate and stimulate a discussion on new ideas on culture and activism.

-- Now in its seventh year, the festival is organising over 80 events across 30 venues throughout the city during 22-28 March 2021.
+- Now in its seventh year, the festival is organising over 115 online events and a number of special projects during 22-28 March 2021.

-- Supported by over 55 partner organisations, the diverse seven-day festival programmes an eclectic mix of talks, workshops, theatre, poetry, comedy, music, exhibitions, film and tours.
+- Supported by over 50 partner organisations, the diverse seven-day festival programmes an eclectic mix of talks, workshops, theatre, poetry, comedy, music, film and performances.

 - Our income is raised through ticket sales, donations and one-off grants.
 We would welcome your support!